captirwan/Succinct-proveralert/README.md

 - Create a bot via [@BotFather](https://t.me/BotFather)
 - Get your `BOT_TOKEN`
-- Go to @userinfobot and /start it
+- now find ur chat ID , Go to telegram and use @userinfobot and /start it
-- U will see ur chatid
+- U will see ur "chat_id"

 ---